-R&D tax credits are due July 15th.
-Neo.tax wants to help startups apply, and raised $3M to do it – TechCrunch
+R&D tax credits are due July 15.
+Neo.tax wants to help startups apply and raised $3M to do it – TechCrunch

 Neo.tax wants to automate everything about accounting, and that requires careful application of ML techniques to an absolutely byzantine problem.
 Abuzaid explained that AI is in some ways a perfect fit for these challenges.
 “There’s a very clearly defined data model, there’s a large set of constraints that are also clearly defined.
 There’s an obvious objective function, and there’s a finite search space,” he said.
 “But if you wanted to develop a machine-learning-based solution to automate this, you have to make sure you collect the right data, and you have to make sure that you can handle all of the numerous edge cases that are going to pop up in the 80,000 page U.S. tax code.“

-That’s where Neo.tax’s approach comes in.
-The software product is designed to ingest data about accounting, payroll, and other financial functions within an organization and starts to categorize and pattern match transactions in a bid to take out much of the drudgery of modern-day accounting.
+That’s where neo.tax’s approach comes in.
+The software product is designed to ingest data about accounting, payroll and other financial functions within an organization and starts to categorize and pattern match transactions in a bid to take out much of the drudgery of modern-day accounting.

-One insight is that rather than creating a single model for all small businesses, Neo.tax tries to match similar businesses with each other, specializing its AI system to the particular client using it.
+One insight is that rather than creating a single model for all small businesses, neo.tax tries to match similar businesses with each other, specializing its AI system to the particular client using it.
 “For example, let’s train a model that can target early-stage startups and then another model that can target Shopify businesses, another one that can target restaurants using Clover, or pizzerias or nail salons, or ice cream parlors,” Abuzaid said.
 “The idea here is that you can specialize to a particular domain and train a cascade of models that handle these different, individual subdomains that makes it a much more scalable solution.”

-While Neo.tax has a big vision long-term to make accounting effortless, it wanted to find a beachhead that would allow it to work with small businesses and start to solve their problems for them.
+While neo.tax has a big vision long term to make accounting effortless, it wanted to find a beachhead that would allow it to work with small businesses and start to solve their problems for them.
 The team eventually settled on the R&D tax credit.

 “That data from the R&D credit basically gives us the beginnings of the training data for building tax automation,” Ibrahim explained.
 “Automating tax vertical-by-vertical basically allows us to be this data layer for small businesses, and you can build lots of really great products and services on top of that data layer.“